diogomiguel/url-shortner-diogo/README.md

 Heroku will give you a link at which to view your live app.

+## What Could Be Improved (not minors)?

+* Add real DB instead of localstorage + stratch
+* Testing
+* Check URL format before shortening

 ## Credits

 Full stack inspired by [this](https://github.com/fullstackreact/food-lookup-demo)